susyzan/gatsby-portfolio-v1/content/projects/cross-river-rail/index.md

 ## My role

 Theme development from design files provided by the UI designer.
-The theme is built Bootstrap and custom fields.
+The theme is built with Bootstrap and custom fields.